Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Introduction

 Reasoning is an integral aspect of human intelligence and deliberate, rational thought \citep{holyoak2005cambridge}.
 It allows individuals to draw conclusions from available information and move beyond their current knowledge \citep{Lohman_Lakin_2011}.
 As such, reasoning plays a fundamental role in problem-solving and decision-making, and has been a long-standing goal within the field of artificial intelligence \citep{DBLP:books/el/RobinsonV01}.

 In recent years, large language models have demonstrated remarkable performance on tasks that require reasoning \citep{bubeck2023sparks, NEURIPS2022_9d560961, NEURIPS2022_8bb0d291}.
 This has sparked a vigorous debate about the extent to which these models possess reasoning abilities similar to humans \citep{doi:10.1073/pnas.2215907120, mitchell_llm_reasoning, Borji2023Stochastic}.
-While proponents argue that reasoning capabilities \emph{emerge} with scale, referring to LLMs as \emph{foundation} models \citep{Bommasani2021FoundationModels, kaplan2020scaling}, skeptics contend that the models' performance is a mere reflection of the extensive training data and their vast number of parameters \citep{razeghi-etal-2022-impact, wu2023reasoning, berglund2024the}.
-Thus, the question arises: are these models simply \textit{``castles in the air''} with \textit{``no foundations whatsoever''}, as~\citet{malik_castles} once stated, or do they possess genuine reasoning capacities?
+While proponents argue that reasoning capabilities \emph{emerge} with scale, referring to LLMs as \emph{foundation} models \citep{Bommasani2021FoundationModels, kaplan2020scaling}, skeptics contend that the models' performance primarily reflects their capacity to memorize the vast amount of data they have been trained on \citep{wu2023reasoning, NEURIPS2023_deb3c281, razeghi-etal-2022-impact, 10.24963/ijcai.2023/375}.
+Thus, the question arises: are these models simply \textit{``castles in the air''} with \textit{``no foundations whatsoever,''} as~\citet{malik_castles} once stated, or do they possess genuine reasoning capacities?
 One of the major challenges in this debate is the immense size, complexity, and closed-source nature of popular LLMs and their underlying training data.
 Moreover, the focus often lies on the models' \emph{performance} on downstream reasoning tasks \citep{fu2023chainofthought, liu2023evaluating}, overshadowing in-depth analyses of their reasoning \emph{behavior}.
 In this study, we seek to shed light on the ongoing debate by providing a comprehensive overview of research that goes beyond task accuracy, offering more nuanced insights into the models' reasoning processes.
 Specifically, we address the following research questions:

 \begin{itemize} \item[RQ1:] How do current LLMs behave across diverse reasoning tasks? \item[RQ2:] What are the prevalent evaluation methods employed to assess the reasoning behavior of large language models? \end{itemize}